 The Company is a subsidiary undertaking of BOS and ultimately LBG.
-The directors of the Company are satisfied that it is the current intention of LBG to ensure that its subsidiaries, including the Company, should have at all times in the foreseeable future (being the period until at least 30 June 2012) access to adequate capital and liquidity resources to continue as a going concern Accordingly, the financial statements have been prepared on a going concern basis.
+The directors of the Company are satisfied that it is the current intention of LBG to ensure that its subsidiaries, including the Company, shall have at all times in the foreseeable future (being the period until at least 31 December 2013) access to adequate capital and liquidity resources to continue as a going concern Accordingly, the financial statements have been prepared on a going concern basis.